13F filings

 Two Sigma

-Machine-learning driven quant fund.
+Machine-learning driven quant fund (John Overdeck & David Siegel).
 Heavy data infrastructure.

 Bridgewater Associates